 Table 17-10-0009-01, population estimates.

-Businesses with employees (Q1 2025): Growth is concentrated in few sectors only
+Businesses with employees (Q3 2025): Growth is concentrated in a few sectors only

-Following two years of small gains, the number of active businesses with employees has remained almost flat during 2024 and registered a small drop in Q1 2025 compared to the previous quarter (-574).
-The current number represents only a 3% increase compared to Q4 2019.
+The number of active businesses with employees has remained almost flat during 2024 and 2025.
+The current number represents a bare 4% increase compared to Q4 2019.

 Net change during the past 12 months in the number of businesses with employees, quarterly data

-Note: Business with employees data presented as a change between Q1 2023 and Q1 2025.
+Note: Business with employees data presented as a change between Q3 2024 and Q3 2025.

 Source: Statistics Canada.

-When population is taken into account, the latest (Q1 2025) number of 226 businesses with employees per 10,000 of population is below the level registered before the pandemic of 240.
+The Q3 2025 number of 225 businesses with employees per 10,000 of population is below the level registered before the pandemic of 240.
 The number of businesses with employees per 10,000 of population has been on a downwards trend for the past 10 years.
 After the abysmal level of 211 reached in 2020, the number has increased until Q2 2022 when it was back up to the pre-pandemic level of 240.
 However, since then, it has been following a steeper-than-before-2019 downwards trend.
 This may be due, in part, to the rapid population growth since 2022 and in part to the tough economic climate which has seen less business creation.

 Sources: Statistics Canada.